Virtual Machines - Hikube

 Dedicated public IP - All ports

-A public IP is assigned directly to the VM, and all ports are accessible.
-You need to configure a firewall in the VM itself.
+A public IP is assigned directly to the VM, and all ports are reachable.
+You must configure a firewall inside the VM itself.

 Three ways to access your VM once deployed: